-2.11.1 Air Test Airspace
+2.11.1 Hawk Release

-Portions of civil controlled airspace within the lateral confines of, and above, R155AB and R156 may be resumed for aircraft to conduct post-maintenance test flights.
-Air test airspace is defined as follows:
+Portions of civil controlled airspace within the lateral confines of, and above, R155AB and R156 may be released to PEA ATC for higher level operations in PTA A and C. Requests for operations within the Hawk Release can be made to any PEA ATC position and a short delay should be expected while the release is coordinated.
+The Hawk Release is defined as follows:

-a) Air Test A. Exists within the lateral confines of R155AB/R156, west of the 190/350 PEA TACAN radials.
-Vertical limits are FL160 - FL450 inclusive.
+a) Hawk Release.
+Exists within the lateral confines of R155AB/R156, west of the 190/ 350 PEA TACAN radials.
+Vertical limits are FL160 - FL240 inclusive.

-Note: Air test airspace does not include portions of PTA A or C. Operations in PTAs must be negotiated separately.
+Note: The Hawk Release does not include portions of PTA A or C. Operations in PTAs must be negotiated separately.